Friday, October 31, 2025

 Eligibility for intermediate license

-To become eligible for the intermediate license (Alabama driver license 16 years), you will be required to:
+To become eligible for the intermediate license (Alabama driver’s license at 16 years), you will be required to:

 1. Be sixteen or older

-2. Have at least six months of learner’s permit possession without conviction of a traffic offense
+2. Have at least six months of learner’s permit possession without a conviction for a traffic offense

 3. Meet the required number of supervised driving hours